Workiva/wGulp/README.md

 Minifies JS code.

 ##### runSequence
+*Note: we highly recommend using the [task dependency system](#task-dependency-tree) instead of runSequence to ensure the fastest possible build and to prevent duplicate task runs.*

 Run a set of tasks in sequence.
 Does not take standard args.
 Instead, pass an array of tasks to execute: `[["react", "ts", "js"], "bundle:app"]`

 Tasks in the base-level list will run sequentially.
 Tasks within inner lists will run in parallel.
 In this example, `react`, `ts`, and `js` will all run in parallel, and when they are all done, `bundle:app` will run.